US military strikes in Iraq, Syria target militia blamed for attack

 Iraq's caretaker Prime Minister Adel Abdel-Mahdi meanwhile "categorically rejected" U.S. "unilateral" action, a military official said.

-In a phone conversation with U.S. Secretary of Defense Mark Esper, Abdel-Mahdi said he was worried the U.S. move would lead to further escalation, military spokesman Major General Abdel-Karim Khalaf told state news agency INA.
+In a phone conversation with Esper, Abdel-Mahdi said he was worried the U.S. move would lead to further escalation, military spokesman Maj.
+Gen. Abdel-Karim Khalaf told state news agency INA.

-Khalaf said Esper had phoned Abdel-Mahdi half an hour before the launch of the attacks, and the caretaker premier demanded to stop the strikes.
+Khalaf said Esper had phoned Abdel-Mahdi half an hour before the launch of the attacks, and the caretaker premier demanded a stop to the strikes.

 Last month, Abdel-Mahdi stepped down as premier under pressure from anti-government protests, but remains in office in a caretaker status.